eklitzke/bitcoin/doc/systemtap.md

 to evaluate access of mutexes or to evaluate the interaction between Bitcoin code and the glibc memory allocator.

+## The Basics

 First make sure you have a SystemTap enabled build.
-Information about creating a SystemTap enabled build can be found in the [Unix build docs](build-unix.md).
+Information about creating a SystemTap enabled build can be found in the [Unix build docs](build-unix.md#systemtap-probes).

-## The Basics
+### Giving Yourself SystemTap Permissions

-To actually use SystemTap at a minimum you should be in the `stapusr` group:
+Once you have a build with SystemTap probes, you'll need to make sure your account is configured to actually let you use SystemTap.
+This is required because SystemTap scripts run in a kernel context, and therefore unprivileged users are not allowed to execute SystemTap scripts.
+At a minimum you should be in the `stapusr` group:

 ```bash
 # Add yourself to the stapusr group.